SSWConsulting/SSW.Rules.Content/rules/why-upgrade-to-latest-dotnet/rule.md

 * Compatibility - Each new version of .NET brings improved performance and resource utilization, allowing the same .NET code to perform better on the same hardware.
 * Performance - Older versions of .NET Framework can be resource-intensive and less efficient.
-* Security - .NET Framework is supported full under windows.
+* Security - Limited security support for older .NET Framework versions(4,4.5 and 4.5.1), and the support for NET Framework versions(4.5.2 and later) [follows the lifecycle policy of the underlying Windows OS on which it is installed](https://learn.microsoft.com/en-us/lifecycle/faq/dotnet-framework#what-is-the-microsoft-lifecycle-policy-for--net-framework-).
 * Modern development features - Newer versions of .NET give us more opportunities to design products and services using many newer capabilities that are not backported to .NET Framework.
 This allows us to build, test and deploy faster, and more securely than ever before, keeping us competitive in today's tech landscape.

 ### Enter the Modern .NET
 Recognizing the need for change, Microsoft introduced a new direction for .NET with the release of .NET Core, which later evolved into .NET 5 and beyond.
 This modern .NET is designed to address the shortcomings of .NET Framework and meet the demands of contemporary software development.

-## Key Reasons to Upgrade
+## Key Reasons to upgrade from .NET Framework to the Latest .NET

-### Improved Performance and Efficiency

-The latest .NET versions are optimized for better performance and resource utilization, resulting in faster and more efficient applications.
-This is crucial in today's fast-paced digital world, where users expect seamless and responsive software.

 ### Cross-Platform Compatibility

 The latest .NET is designed to be cross-platform.
 This means you can develop applications that run not only on Windows but also on macOS and Linux.
 This cross-platform capability not only expands your reach but also gives us more flexibility in deployment, opening up the world of containerization, as well as using the same libraries in Web, WebAssembly (.NET Blazor), and native mobile apps using .NET MAUI.

-### Ongoing Support and Security
+### Improved Performance and Efficiency

-The latest .NET versions receive regular updates, including security patches.
-This ongoing support ensures that your applications remain secure and up-to-date, protecting your data and your users.
+The latest .NET versions are optimized for better performance and resource utilization, resulting in faster and more efficient applications.
+This is crucial in today's fast-paced digital world, where users expect seamless and responsive software.

 ### Modern Development Features

-The latest .NET provides access to modern development features, including support for C# 11, enhanced tooling, and improved support for modern web development.
+The latest .NET provides access to modern development features, such as modern EF Core, enhanced tooling, and improved support for modern web development.

 ## Summary

 Upgrading from .NET Framework to the latest .NET is not just a technological shift; it's a strategic move to future-proof your applications.
 It brings improved performance, cross-platform compatibility, and access to modern development features.
 By making this transition, you can stay competitive, secure, and ready to embrace the evolving landscape of software development.

 For more information on the support policies of .NET Framework and .NET, you can refer to the following resources: